denten-books/plain-text/1-chapter.md

 control.

-Like the smoke alarm, literary gadgets are governed and internalize government in ways that we have only begun to comprehend.
-The material affordances of the device influence the possibilities of interpretation.[^ln1-rmedium] Our theories of interpretation are built on several key assumptions attached to print media.
+Like the smoke alarm, literary gadgets are governed and internalize government structures in ways that we have only begun to comprehend.
+The material affordances of a textual device influence all higher-level functions of interpretation.[^ln1-rmedium] Our theories of interpretation are built on several key assumptions attached to print media.
 For example, in Hans-Georg Gadamer's seminal conception of art, the free play of the artistic mind is transformed into structure (*Gebilde) that is both "repeatable" and "permanent" [@gadamer_truth_1975, 110].
 Similarly, in *Interpretation Theory*, Paul Ricoeur writes about the "range of social and political changes" related to the invention of writing.
 Human discourse is "fixed" and thereby "preserved from destruction" in writing [@ricur_interpretation_1976, 26-8].
-As will gradually become apparent for the duration of the book, the design choices that making of such devices are explicitly designed to resist tampering, access, or interpretation.
-They obscure the flows of code and codex under the familiar guise of surface representation.
+The literary device offers no such permanence.
+It contains inscription of a qualitatively different kind from writing.
+Based on the blueprints for the universal Turing machine, the outlines of which will gradually come into focus, the reading device emulates a book.
+The engineering of literary artifacts conceal a number of design choices, that obscure the flows of code and codex under the familiar guise of surface representation.
+The digital book is not just a book.
+It is a machine--chameleon that serves other masters and other functions in the guise of a book.

 [^ln1-rmedium]: For example, see Paul Ricoeur writing on the change in media from speaking to writing: "The most obvious change from speaking to writing